WHAT IS BRA FITTING?

 A first bra fitting appointment will last about an hour, this gives you a chance to try on a number of bras and discuss any fit issues.
 When you make an appointment I will email you a few questions to be answered that will help me prepare for your fitting.

 At the bra fitting I will ask you to take off your top but leave your current bra on.
 I will check the back fit first so we can establish your band size and then we will find the correct cup size.
-It is mainly about the back, the back does the main work in supporting the breasts and stopping those Cooper Ligaments from stretching and heading south.
+It is mainly about the band, the band does the main work in supporting the breasts and stopping those Cooper Ligaments from stretching and heading south.
 A good supportive correct fitting bra will do wonders for your posture and shape.

 How often you get measured really depends on a few factors.
 You may happily stay the same bra size for years but hormonal changes, gaining or losing weight, pregnancy and nursing play a big role.
 It is advised to go for a fitting if you have undergone any of the above or you notice the below changes with your current bra fit: